 Director, Inpatient Admissions

 Ms. Celaya has been with Princeton House Behavioral Health since 2008, and a member of the leadership team since 2011.
-She is responsible for management of the 24/7 Inpatient Admissions Department and the Behavioral Health Emergency Department at University Medical Center of Princeton, which is dedicated to providing secure and private acute care for behavioral health patients.
+She is responsible for management of the 24/7 Inpatient Admissions Department and the Behavioral Health Emergency Department at Princeton Medical Center, which is dedicated to providing secure and private acute care for behavioral health patients.

 Jodi Pultorak, MSW, LCSW